opendxl/opendxl-domaintools-service-python/doc/sdk/basicirisexample.rst

 From the DomainTools `Iris Pivot API Documentation <https://www.domaintools.com/resources/api-documentation/iris/>`_:

-`"
-The Iris Pivot API enables bulk enrichment of a list of domains with parsed domain and infrastructure profiles sourced from the Iris database.
+    `"The Iris Pivot API enables bulk enrichment of a list of domains with parsed domain and infrastructure profiles sourced from the Iris database.
 It also provides a multivariate search across several of the most commonly-used Iris data fields.
-Queries to the Iris Pivot API deduct from the same Iris query allocation assigned to a user's Enterprise Membership for qualified Iris customers.
+Queries to the Iris Pivot API deduct from the same Iris query allocation assigned to a user's Enterprise Membership for qualified Iris customers."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.